-We construct a non-DSIC, unanimous, and anonymous mechanism that is OBIC with respect to some generic priors when the domain of preferences is restricted to be the single peaked domain.
+We construct a non-DSIC, unanimous, and anonymous mechanism that is OBIC with respect to some generic priors when the domain of preferences is restricted to be the single-peaked domain.
 However, our main results suggest that the equivalence between OBIC and DSIC voting mechanisms can be restored in various restricted domains under weak additional axioms.
 The main additional axioms that we use are elementary monotonicity and its weaker versions along with unanimity.
 Elementary monotonicity, which we formally define later, is a very mild form of Maskin monotonicity, and requires a mechanism to respond positively to changes in the preferences of agents.
 It is satisfied by a variety of mechanisms.

 Our core result says that OBIC and elementary monotonicity are equivalent to DSIC in a large class of domains.
-In the single peaked domain, the equivalence between OBIC and DSIC holds with a significantly weaker version of elementary monotonicity if we assume unanimity.
+In the single-peaked domain, the equivalence between OBIC and DSIC holds with a significantly weaker version of elementary monotonicity if we assume unanimity.
 If we assume unanimity and tops-onlyness, the weakened version of elementary monotonicity and OBIC are equivalent to DSIC in a large class of domains.

-Our results provide a foundation for using dominant strategy voting mechanisms in various restricted domains.
-An implication of our results is that if we want to design Bayesian incentive compatible voting mechanisms, we must consider randomized and/or cardinal mechanisms.
-All our results hold even if we weaken OBIC to only prevent manipulations of each agent to his adjacent preferences - we call this requirement locally OBIC (LOBIC).
-Incentive compatibility with local incentive constraints were recently studied in Carroll (2012) and
+Our results provide a foundation for using dominant strategy voting mechanisms in various restricted domains if we use ordinal deterministic mechanisms.
+An implication of our results is that if we want to design Bayesian incentive compatible voting mechanisms,